-When it comes to a failed pool pump motor, the pool owner is faced with with that eternal question, “repair or replace?”
+When it comes to a failed pool pump motor, the pool owner is faced with that eternal question, “repair or replace?”

 The first thing to check is if it’s still under warranty.
 For a pump that still has the original motor, you would contact the manufacturer of the entire pump.
 If you have already replaced the motor before, you would contact the manufacturer of the motor.
 As most pump and motor warranties are only 1 year, you might be out of luck but it’s worth double checking the purchase date.